 The most successful companies will find new ways to adapt the technology that is available to them to change the existing market conditions; turning competition in their favor by creating an advantage where one had never previously existed.
 Computers have evolved so quickly over the past fifty years, but the capacity of a business to extract that information and use it to gain a competitive advantage is the true challenge.
 It can be argued that technological innovation is not the limit of competitive advantage, but the ability of the end user to adapt that technology to best serve a company’s competitive position in the coming years.

 Possessing the technology is the first step.
 Understanding how to use it in such a way that you optimize your business’ potential is the next.
 Information technology offers more knowledge than users often have the capacity to absorb or interpret.
 IT is a promising source of productivity growth, but in order to make an optimal contribution to the overall performance of a company, it needs to be combined with complementary investments in work practices, human capital, and organizational restructuring.
-Possessing the technology for growth gives little advantage to firms unless they also possess the tools to interpret and therefore optimize the resources from that technology; hence the existence of consulting firms, such as BlueLine Associates, to help to optimize the operations of a firm with the use of the most modern technologies and resources within any given industry.
+Possessing the technology for growth gives little advantage to firms unless they also possess the tools to interpret and therefore optimize the resources from that technology.
+This is where consulting firms come into play; they are designed to help optimize the operations of a firm with the use of the most modern technologies and resources within any given industry.

 The key is to treat IT efforts as opportunities to define and deploy new ways of working, rather than just projects to install, configure or systems to integrate.
 The true value in technology exists in how your human capital is able to utilize it to innovate.
 The possibilities are endless for developing new applications and usages for the existing technologies within the context of a business.